Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Conclusion

 \section{Conclusion}

 \fi This paper has extended the use of Bayesian model reduction to Bayesian neural networks.
 We have introduced a principled parameter pruning approach for Bayesian neural networks, based on an iterative pruning-training scheme.
 Importantly, this approach minimizes the same objective as during the training procedure and has an intuitive threshold-free stopping criterion.
 Because it carries the same optimization objective, retraining the network after pruning is well-grounded and can effectively alleviate discrepancies originating from the variational approximations.
 Our results show that this algorithm achieves a lower variational free energy during pruning in comparison to state-of-the-art signal-to-noise ratio and signal-plus-robustness pruning.
+Our pruning approach eases the development of neural networks for signal processing tasks in storage- and power-constrained devices.